 Cathy Macbeth, MBACP, Adv.Dip.
 Counselling, Supervisor

-Hi, I'm Cathy, and I am a qualified and registered counsellor with a well-established private practice (since 2010) in a quiet area of Skelmersdale.
+Hi, I'm Cathy, and I am an experienced registered counsellor with a well-established private practice (since 2010) in a quiet area of Skelmersdale.

 I am widely experienced in working with bereavement and loss, anxiety, depression, relationship problems, low self-esteem and self-development.